 Elizabeth S. Saylor

-Board Treasurer Eric Berger is a Sr. Vice President in Executive Development at Citigroup.
-In that capacity, he designs and implements leadership development programs and initiatives for Citi’s senior leaders globally.
+Board Treasurer Eric Berger is Managing Director of Leadership and Executive Development at Citi.
+He leads a team that designs and delivers learning programs for Citi leaders around the world.
 Prior to joining Citi, Eric was a Human Capital management consultant at Deloitte, where he focused on leadership development, talent management, and strategic change.
 Prior to that, Eric was Manager of the Kennedy School Negotiation Project at Harvard University, where he led training programs on negotiation, leadership, and conflict management for senior executives and public leaders in Europe, Asia, North America, Latin America and the Middle East.
 In addition to his role at Citi, Eric is Adjunct Professor of Law at Georgetown University, where he teaches a course on negotiation and dispute resolution.
 Eric holds Master degrees in Public Administration and Theological Studies from Harvard, and a Bachelor of Arts from Queen’s University in Canada.

 Board Secretary and Co-Founder Roslyn Powell is a teacher and program manager at the Academies @ Englewood, a public high school created in 2002.
 Roslyn’s most recent legal position was with the Brennan Center for Justice at NYU School of Law, where she served as an associate counsel with the Center’s Poverty Program.
 Prior to joining the Brennan Center, Roslyn worked as a staff attorney at NOW Legal Defense and Education Fund, where she focused on litigation and policy initiatives on child care and reproductive rights issues.
 Roslyn also worked as a litigation associate at Cleary, Gottlieb, Steen and Hamilton and served as a law clerk for the Honorable Robert L. Carter of the United States District Court for the Southern District of New York.
 Roslyn is a graduate of Stanford Law School (1993), Columbia University (M.P.A.
 1986), and Brown University (B.A.
 1983).